speechbrain/speechbrain/recipes/GigaSpeech/ASR/transducer/README.md

 ## Data preparation

-**This step can be very long (24h+) for the XL split of GigaSpeech.
+**This step can be very long depending on your internet connection and filesystem for the XL split of GigaSpeech.
 For DDP (multi GPU) the recipe must be run once without DDP otherwise it will timeout.
-You do not want to let X GPUs hang out without doing nothing for 24 hours anyway.
+You do not want to let X GPUs hang out without doing nothing for hours anyway.
 Use the *data_prep_only* flag from the yaml to exit after data preparation**

 SpeechBrain will automatically download the dataset if you use HuggingFace.
 Note that if you use HuggingFace, the *data_folder* argument is used to store the **extracted** dataset.
 However, HuggingFace first needs to download the compressed data, and this is not stored in *data_folder* by default.
 Indeed, HuggingFace is a bit strict in the way it operates with dataset, and the data will be put into the folder specified by the environment variable *HF_HUB_CACHE* or, if not set, *HF_HOME* or, if not set, *XDG_CACHE_HOME*.
 Hence, we recommend setting the *HF_HUB_CACHE* to the place where you want to store the data first.
 For example, you can set it like this: